silverbulletmd/silverbullet/website/Install/Configuration.md

 SilverBullet is primarily configured via environment variables.
 This page gives a comprehensive overview of all configuration options.
-You can set these ad-hoc when running the SilverBullet server, or e.g. in your [[Install/Local$docker|docker-compose file]].
+You can set these ad-hoc when running the SilverBullet server, or e.g. in your [[Install/Docker|docker-compose file]].

 # Network
 $network
+Note: these options are primarily useful for [[Install/Deno]] deployments, not so much for [[Install/Docker]].

 * `SB_HOSTNAME`: Set to the hostname to bind to (defaults to `127.0.0.0`, set to `0.0.0.0` to accept outside connections for the local deno setup, defaults to `0.0.0.0` for docker)
 * `SB_PORT`: Sets the port to listen to, e.g. `SB_PORT=1234`, default is `3000`

-# Run mode
-$runmode

-* `SB_SYNC_ONLY`: If you want to run SilverBullet in a mode where the server purely functions as a simple file store and doesn’t index or process content on the server, you can do so by setting this environment variable to `true`.
-As a result, the client will always run in the Sync [[Client Modes|client mode]].

-# Security
-$security

-SilverBullet enables plugs to run shell commands.
-This is used by e.g. the [[🔌 Git]] plug to perform git commands.
-This is potentially unsafe.
-If you don’t need this, you can disable this functionality:

-* `SB_SHELL_BACKEND`: Enable/disable running of shell commands from plugs, defaults to `local` (enabled), set to `off` to disable.
-It is only enabled when using a local folder for [[$storage]].

 # Authentication
 $authentication